joshday/Reproducible.jl/example/index.md

 # Markdown

-Reproducible uses Julia's built in `Markdown` package to parse a markdown file, so any valid markdown syntax is fair game.
+Reproducible uses Julia's standard libarary `Markdown` package to parse a markdown file, so any valid markdown syntax is fair game.

 | Here | is | a | table |